zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 kernel use only.

    :c:option:`info`
-      A 32 bit value that is exchanged by the message sender and receiver, and whose meaning is defined by the application.
+      A 32-bit value that is exchanged by the message sender and receiver, and whose meaning is defined by the application.
 This exchange is bi-directional, allowing the sender to pass a value to the receiver during any message exchange, and allowing the receiver to pass a value